joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/11/opinion/trump-iran-war-middle-east.html

 **He Was ‘Trump Before Trump.’
 Now He’s in Trouble.**\
-`Orban defeat would have serious implications for the conservative movement worldwide.`\
+`An Orban defeat would have serious implications for the conservative movement worldwide.`\
 https://www.nytimes.com/2026/04/11/opinion/viktor-orban-donald-trump-hungary-right.html

 **Trump’s War of Choice Will Become a War of Regret**\